mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-09"></a>
 [Back to top](#top)
 ## FL-09 -- Rep. Darren Soto (D)
+### Committees
+Darren Soto is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016